kiranukamath/myblogsite/content/blog/another-perspective-of-learning-fastai-course.md

 **Augmentation** can be treated as learning the same concepts in lessons on different datasets.

+**I did not know how to connect concepts of the loss function, optimizer and most importantly the help from forums into this crazy perspective.
+If you can help me connect dots I would be grateful.**

 I would love to hear feedback, your perspective.
 You can tweet @UKamath7 or comment on kaggle, reddit or medium.